 - Calamares del Campo: Fried peppers and onions (vegetarian-friendly)

-- Calamares: Calamari/Squid rings
+- Calamares: Calamari/squid rings

 - Choco: Thick slices of squid